manticoresoftware/manticoresearch-javascript/README.md

 Сlient for Manticore Search.

 ❗ WARNING: this is a development version of the client.
-The latest release's readme is https://github.com/manticoresoftware/manticoresearch-javascript/tree/4.0.0
+The latest release's readme is https://github.com/manticoresoftware/manticoresearch-javascript/tree/6.0.0

+❗ WARNING: the current version has breaking changes compared to the previous release https://github.com/manticoresoftware/manticoresearch-javascript/tree/5.0.0

 ## Requirements